rub3n2000/parcelreactprojectbuilder/README.md

                        x unit test folders also included, for those who wish to do unit and integration testing on the backend.

 **dotnet6ReactwAuth** A Dotnet 6.0 wrapper project, with prebuilt auth in backend and frontend.
 It serves a parcel react frontend,
                      with a login form and register form, and a secret page you must login to see, at /*.
 While it serves
                      api at /api/{route}.
+                     Only routes prefixed by /api/ will not return frontend. x unit test folders also included, for those who wish to do unit and integration testing on the backend.
+                     Default database is a local sqlite db that gets created within the project.
+Feel free to replace it.

+**dotnet6ReactwAuthRsa** A Dotnet 6.0 wrapper project, with prebuilt auth in backend and frontend.
+It serves a parcel react frontend,
+                     with a login form and register form, and a secret page you must login to see, at /*.
+While it serves
+                     api at /api/{route}.
                      Only routes prefixed by /api/ will not return frontend.